t4d/StalkPhish/README.md

 - add just one url at a time into database
 - store AS number in database

+## Stalkphish.io
+[Stalkphish.io](https://stalkphish.io/) is our online Stalkphish infrastructure, making available our data through a REST API.

 ## Blog Posts
 You can find some blog posts relatives to phishing and phishing kits on [https://stalkphish.com](https://stalkphish.com/)